 The problem is, in failing to address their true underlying emotional needs, these people are never quite satisfied and therefore, end up spending even more money chasing down the one magical ‘thing’ that will make their lives better.

-On the other hand, those who are satisfied with their life expect less and accept more, meaning they don’t fall for clever marketing campaigns that convince you buying X will make you more attractive, happy, thin, smart or liked.
+On the other hand, those who are satisfied with their life expect less and accept more, meaning they don’t fall for clever marketing campaigns that convince you that buying X will make you more attractive, happy, thin, smart, or liked.